somashekar007/Somashekar-T/Intro to Git and GitHub/Day2/Assignments/javascript-assignment/readme.txt

 Welcome to the web
 this is javascript
-Here we will about logic
+Here we will see how to implement logic